thecarebot/thecarebot.github.io/_posts/2016-4-30-pageviews.md

 (applicable for all the above - helps tighten the focus and make the other aspects more meaningful because the comparable universe becomes more uniform)

-How it expresses more useful info about a story:
 Doesn’t affect perception of pageviews and its use

 Usefulness potential: neutral - thought I suppose it discourages apples-and-oranges comparisons